HarvestMondello/data-analyst-job-postings-analysis/README.md

 - **Python** In VS Code: Enabled me to visualize the query output which I had saved as csv (comma seperated value) files after running each SQL query.
 - **Gitub and Git**: To share my analysis, visualizations and code
 - **ChatGPT**: Used for routine formating tasks to be more efficient.

+# How I Built It
+I hosted the SQL database in PostrgreSQL, designed my queries and visualized the query results in Python using VSCode for both SQL and Python.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here’s how I approached each question: